Johnny Paycheck: Personal life

-Paycheck was married; his wife Sharon Rae and he had a son, Jonathan.
+Paycheck was married for over 30 years to his wife Sharon Rae and they had one son, Jonathan.

 In Paycheck's hometown of Greenfield, he was a polarizing figure.
 Some residents admired his success and supported him unconditionally, while others criticized his repeated run-ins with the law.
 According to Roger Ross, editor of The Greenfield Daily Times and a longtime friend, Paycheck was deeply generous, often returning home to perform benefit shows for children's charities and local causes.
 Though he cultivated an outlaw image, with bandanas, scruffy clothes, and hard-living lyrics, those close to him insisted that his off-stage persona was more caring and down-to-earth.

 Legal troubles

 In 1956, Paycheck was court-martialed for assaulting a naval officer and fracturing his skull.
 While under arraignment, he escaped twice.
 Paycheck was found guilty and sentenced to 18 years at Portsmouth Naval Prison, but was released from prison in 1959 after having his sentence reduced on appeal.

 In 1981, Paycheck was arrested on accusations of statutory rape of a 12-year-old girl in Wyoming.
 Members of Paycheck's band told police that the singer had numerous problems with allegations because of his celebrity status.
 He was released on bond.
 In 1982, he pled no contest to continue his touring and not go to trial.
 The prosecution's witnesses were reluctant to testify.
 He pleaded down to a misdemeanor and received a $1,000 fine.
 A $3 million civil suit resulted from the incident, but the case never made it to a court.

 In December 1985, Paycheck was convicted and sentenced to seven years in jail for shooting a man at the North High Lounge in Hillsboro, Ohio; he had fired a .22 pistol, and the bullet grazed the man's head.
 Paycheck claimed the act was self-defense.
 After several years spent fighting the sentence, he began serving his sentence in 1989, spending 22 months in prison before being pardoned by Ohio Governor Richard Celeste.

 I heard from fans constantly throughout the entire two years.
 The letters never stopped, from throughout the world.
 I looked forward to mail call every day.